The Grazing Room

 maple-chili sweet potatoes, eggplant salad, inn egg, Ssamjang

 Suggested wine pairing: Junmai Ginjo Sake.
 HeavenSake.
-Japan ($16/glass)
+Japan ($12/glass)

 FEAST (cont'd)

-Roast garlic mashed potatoes, roast asparagus and baby carrots, morels in chanterelle sea salt butter
+Roast garlic mashed potatoes, roast asparagus and carrots, comb tooth mushrooms in smoked sea salt butter

 Garlic Mashed Potatoes - $10